How I Came to One-Mind

 At the moment I was on the getting high side.
 I had to accept that, OK, so now I drink another bottle.
 At least I can stop judging myself or hoping for a way out.
 There wasn’t one.

-There was no point feeling bad and guilty about the new bottle of red I had just opened, I also sincerely wanted to be free of this addiction as much as following the urge to get drunk.
+There was no point feeling bad or guilty, I also sincerely wanted to be free of this addiction as much as following the urge to get drunk.
 Fighting and judging myself was useless.
-I had no answer, I felt both, saw both the options, equally strong, I could stop, control myself, it was one choice, I could for a while, maybe even months or years, but I knew the addict too well by now, that would be no healing, just postponing, he would bide his time.
-Better keep drinking at least I could keep my eye on him, watch!
+I had no answer, I felt both, saw both the options, equally strong, I had to keep drinking, at least I could keep my eye on the addict, watch!

 I knew that sometime long ago there was a good reason for getting drunk.

-I remember that it actually got me through some very hard, meaningless and painful times.
+I remember that it actually got me through some very hard, meaningless and painful situations.

 But now I was over that.
 I had spent years nourishing my spiritual side, all that time with my master I hardly ever got drunk, at least not out of need or habit, why is it back now with such vengeance?